 What’s the point of taking protein powder?
 Especially when they’re so expensive…Editor Anna Magee, a long time convert to protein powders talks to Rick Hay, nutritionist and lecturer in weight management

-Last night a Newsbeat documentary called Addicted to Protein challenged 23 year old dentist Ali to quit protein shakes, which he did, putting on one gram of muscle at the end of it.
+A recent Newsbeat documentary called Addicted to Protein challenged 23 year old dentist Ali to quit protein shakes, which he did, putting on one gram of muscle at the end of it.
 Surprise.
 But what was more interesting to me was that when asked if he was going back to his protein powders, he said yes because they were convenient and simple.

 Despite what university researches tell me, I know I feel less hungry between meals when I take a quality protein powder